Pelvic Pain Specialist NJ

 There are different types of pain:

-- Pain from injury: there are things which injure tissue directly, firing off the pain nerves’ signals to your brain.
+• Pain from injury: there are things which injure tissue directly, firing off the pain nerves’ signals to your brain.
 These pain signals start before an injury so that you’ll stop the action before injury actually begins.
 Penetrating injuries, burns, and even pain from compromise to the blood supply of an area begin with enough of a warning to limit the actual damage.

 The point of a knife will hurt progressively more as it’s pushed into the skin.
 Remedying the situation before penetration, for example, will prevent an actual injury.
 There are many pain nerves that respond to this type of stretching (or, if not prevented, tearing or lacerating).
-One example is distention of your bowel with gas or obstruction, the actual stretch of the overlying tissue causing pain. - Inflammatory pain: this is the type you might experience with endometriosis.
-Inflammatory chemicals are released at the site of inflammation (also from infection or injury) and these make the nerves which fire off to transmit the sensation of pain fire off from less provocation than usual.
-These nerves become oversensitive.
+One example is distention of your bowel with gas or obstruction, the actual stretch of the overlying tissue causing pain.

 Think of a sunburn.
 Normally it doesn’t hurt if someone were to pat you on the back.
 Add a sunburn, however, and this normally innocent action is very painful.
-Getting a cut on your finger will hurt (sharp pain), but a day later bumping that same area will hurt much more severely (having added the inflammatory pain to the acute injury). - Referred pain: pain from a certain place will land at one of your spinal segments before traveling to your brain for appreciating its discomfort, quality, quantity, and location.
-Other nerves that land at or near that segment can pick up the signal which will confuse your brain that the pain is coming from those otherwise innocent places.
+Getting a cut on your finger will hurt (sharp pain), but a day later bumping that same area will hurt much more severely (having added the inflammatory pain to the acute injury).

 For example, when someone’s neck or left arm hurts with the pain of a heart attack; the right shoulder blade hurting with gallbladder distension; or the left shoulder blade hurting with enlargement of the spleen.
 There are many other examples.